keylug/shell-scripting-workshop/README.md

 > $ git push --set-upstream origin feature-name

-Once you have your scripts in the repo create a pull request back to this repo and we will add it back in as well as make you a member of the KeyLUG org.
+Once you have your scripts in the repo create a pull request back to this repo and we will add it as well as make you a member of the KeyLUG org.